 What do they do and why?

 Hidden Treasure provide a range of offers under one roof.
-The focus is on services which offer prevention and ongoing support as being surrounded by positive relationships supports higher levels of emotional wellbeing and increased personal resilience.
-Hidden Treasure believe that this encourages a society where individuals are better equipped to cope with the challenges that life throws at them.
+Their focus from the start has been on services which offer prevention and ongoing support based on the belief that being surrounded by positive relationships supports higher levels of emotional wellbeing and increased personal resilience.
+For Hidden Treasure, this approach encourages a society where individuals are better equipped to cope with the challenges that life throws at them.

 What funding did they receive and how did it help them?

-Hidden Treasure received an investment of £33,000 including a grant of £5,000 as a contribution to their Noah’s Ark education suite and community resource space, which will enable them to run more adult courses and community support.
+Hidden Treasure have received two investments totalling just over £66k.
+The loan element of the investment was for working capital, to support the development of their offer and their social impact, and to cover costs related to the set-up of the Hideaway.
+The investment also included a grant of £5,000 as a contribution to their Noah’s Ark education suite and community resource space, which has enabled them to run more adult courses and community support activities.
 The ark acts as an exciting volunteer hub for the wider community where local volunteers come together for training, support, mentoring and meet-ups through ‘Step Up Partington’.
-The loan element of the investment was for working capital, to support the development of their offer and their social impact.

 “The investment from GMCVO made all the difference at a really crucial stage in our development.
 It gave us the freedom to press on with our social mission and focus on the work we do rather than the finances.
 The grant element has enabled us to build an incredible totally unique facility that is fun and engaging as well as practical.
 The grant has helped support the building of a classroom, community resource space, office and meeting spaces which has created a community training facility and volunteer hub for the area.
 GMCVO have been helpful and engaging right through the process, offering the support and advice to make the whole process as easy as possible, enabling us to focus on our work and maximise our chances of success in all that we plan to do over the coming years.”
 Ruth Lancey, Director, Hidden Treasure